Lacosamide

-Lacosamide, sold under the brand name Vimpat among others, is a medication used for the treatment of partial-onset seizures and primary generalized tonic-clonic seizures.
+Lacosamide, sold under the brand name Vimpat among others, is a medication used for the treatment of focal-onset seizures and primary generalized tonic–clonic seizures.
 It is used by mouth or intravenously.

 It is available as a generic medication.

 Medical uses

-Lacosamide is indicated for the treatment of partial-onset seizures and adjunctive therapy in the treatment of primary generalized tonic-clonic seizures.
+Lacosamide is indicated for the treatment of focal onset seizures and adjunctive therapy in the treatment of primary generalized tonic-clonic seizures.

 Off-label use

 As with other anti-epileptic drugs (AEDs), lacosamide may have a variety of off-label uses, including for pain management and treatment of mental health disorders.
 Lacosamide and other AEDs have been used off-label in the management of bipolar disorder, cocaine addiction, dementia, depression, diabetic peripheral neuropathy, fibromyalgia, headache, hiccups, Huntington's disease, mania, migraine, obsessive-compulsive disorder, panic disorder, restless leg syndrome, and tinnitus.
 Combinations of AEDs are often employed for seizure reduction.
-Studies are underway for the use of lacosamide as a monotherapy for partial onset seizures, diabetic neuropathy, and fibromyalgia.
+Studies are underway for the use of lacosamide as a monotherapy for focal onset seizures, diabetic neuropathy, and fibromyalgia.